More about Kubernetes in Azure

 What is Kubernetes in Azure?

-Kubernetes is a fast-growing platform for managing containerized applications, storage and networking components.
+Kubernetes is a fast-growing platform for managing containerized applications, storage, and networking components.
 It allows developers and administrators to focus on application workloads, not infrastructure components.
 Kubernetes provides a convenient, declarative way to deploy large numbers of containers, with a powerful set of APIs for management tasks.

-Kubernetes can be complex to install and maintain, especially when running in production and at enterprise scale.
+Kubernetes can be complex to install and maintain, especially when running in production and at an enterprise scale.
 To reduce the complexity of key management and deployment operations, such as scalability and Kubernetes updates, you can use Azure Kubernetes Service (AKS), which offers managed Kubernetes services.

 To simplify the process, Azure manages the AKS control plane, and customers pay only for the AKS nodes the application runs on.
 AKS is based on the Azure Kubernetes Service Engine, which was released by Microsoft as open source.

 - Kubernetes on Azure: Tools and Services

 - Kubernetes in Azure with Cloud Volumes ONTAP